Introduction

 Understanding the Need for SCADA Segmentation

-Legacy SCADA systems are integral to industrial operations but are often based on outdated technology that lacks the robust security measures required in today's cyber threat landscape.
+Legacy SCADA systems are integral to industrial operations but are often based on outdated technology that lacks the security measures required in the current cyber threat environment.
 Network segmentation can provide significant security benefits by isolating critical components and limiting the potential spread of threats.

 Why Legacy Systems Pose a Challenge